Bharathkumaranumula/Dynamic-Analysis-of-high-speed-elevator/README.md

 - Transmission of building sway through rail brackets

 ### Dynamic Modeling
-- Elevator car modeled as a rigid body with lateral translation and yaw rotation
+- The elevator car is modeled as a rigid body with dominant lateral translation and yaw motion.
-- Guide shoes represented as spring–damper elements
+- Guide shoes are represented using equivalent spring–damper elements to capture contact stiffness and energy dissipation.
-- Guide rails modeled as Euler–Bernoulli beams
+- Guide rails are modeled as flexible structural members influenced by building motion.
-- Car–rail interaction treated as a coupled dynamic system
+- The interaction between the car and guide rails is treated as a coupled dynamic system.

-### Mathematical Representation
-The horizontal vibration system is expressed as:

-where:
-- `M` – Mass matrix
-- `C` – Damping matrix
-- `K` – Stiffness matrix
+- System response is evaluated using numerical simulation techniques.

 ### MATLAB Implementation
-- Definition of system matrices (M, C, K)
+- Definition of mass, stiffness, and damping parameters
-- Eigenvalue analysis for natural frequencies
+- Evaluation of system natural frequencies
-- Time-domain response using numerical solvers
+- Time-domain response analysis using numerical solvers
-- Parametric studies on stiffness, damping, and elevator speed
+- Parametric studies on guide stiffness, damping, and elevator speed

 ---